Dreamshala

 EPOCH is a magazine that publishes fiction, cartoons, screenplay, essays, graphic fiction, and graphic art, in addition to poetry.

-In run since 1947, this magazine is primarily edited by Cornell University’s faculty in the Department of English Program in Creative Writing, so you can guess the standards of the magazine’s content that they must maintain consistently over generations.
+Run since 1947, this magazine is primarily edited by Cornell University’s faculty in the Department of English Program in Creative Writing, so you can guess the standards of the magazine’s content that they must maintain consistently over generations.

 EPOCH publishes three batches of its magazine annually: in January, May, and September.
 Since the magazine aims to reward only the best of the best in poetry and fiction, you can imagine how competitive things might get during the selection process.